LBCrion/sfwbar/doc/sfwbar.rst

 Widgets can optionally have unique id's assigned to them in order to allow manipulating them in the future.

+Properties define the appearance and behavior of widgets.
+These are generally defined as `property = value` with a few exceptions.
 All widgets can have the following properties:

-value
+value = <expression>
   an expression specifying the value to display.
 This can be a static value (i.e. ``"string"`` or ``1``) or an expression (i.e.
   ``"Value is:" + $MyString`` or ``2 * MyNumber.val``).
 See ``expressions``
   section for more detail.
-  For ``Label`` widgets value tells text to display.
+  For ``Label`` widgets value specifies text to display.
   For ``Scale`` widgets it specifies a fraction to display.
   For ``Chart`` widgets it specifies a fraction of the next datapoint.
-  For ``Image`` widgets and buttons it provides an icon or an image file name.
+  For ``Image`` and ``Button`` widgets and buttons it provides an icon or an image file name.

-style
+style = <expression>
   a style name for the widget.
 Styles can be used in CSS to theme widgets.
   Multiple widgets can have the same style.
 A style name can be used in css using gtk+ named widget convention, i.e. ``label#mystyle``.
 Style property can be set to an expression to change styles in response to changes in system parameters.

-tooltip
+tooltip = <expression>
   sets a tooltip for a widget.
 A tooltip can be a static value or an expression.
 In case of the latter, the tooltip will be dynamically updated every time it pops up.

-interval
+interval = <number>
-  widget update frequency in milliseconds..
+  widget update frequency in milliseconds.

-trigger
+trigger = <string>
-  trigger on which event updates.
-Triggers are emitted by Client sources a widget should not have both an interval and a trigger specified.
+  a tigger event that should cause the widget to update.
+Triggers are emitted by a variety of sources (i.e. modules, compositor events, data available in from a client connection etc.).
-  (if both are specified, interval is ignored and trigger is used).
+  (if trigger is specified, the interval property is ignored).

-css
+css = <string>
   additional css properties for the widget.
 These properties will only apply to the widget in question.
 You can have multiple instances of the css property in a single widget definition and they all will be applied in the order of